www.mrmalty.com

 My quest took me to a horrible old brew shop that has since gone out of business, R& R Fermentation Supplies in Sacramento, CA. My god that place was horrible.
 Stale old ingredients, bad selection, and outrageous prices.
 Even as a brand new brewer, I could guess that DME shouldn't be one giant brick that requires a chisel to break apart.
 Well, at least they sold me Charlie Papazian's Joy of Homebrewing book.
 Yes, yes, I know it isn't the greatest book on homebrewing.
 However, it is still a great book and a great read.
 I don't care how much brewing experience you have, everyone should read that book.
 What you'll get out of it is a love for the idea of homebrewing and some pretty darn good brewing advice.
 Charlie is a good brewer and a really wonderful guy, so even if you don't agree with what he writes, I can tell you that his techniques can make very good beer.

 Luckily, I kept looking around for shops and found another one about a 45 minute drive from my home, The Original Homebrew Outlet.
 The owner there, J.J.
 Jackson, spent quite a bit of time explaining to me the benefits of things like a full wort boil, liquid yeasts, starters, and rapid chilling.
 The shop had a lot of nice pre-made kits, which really helped me get started.
 Everything was quite fresh, and the prices were reasonable.
 He also had an excellent assortment of brewing books and magazines.
 I bought everything I could get my hands on and read all of it.
-To this day, JJ is still very kind and generous and I still try to make sure to pick up some of my supplies from The Original Homebrew Outlet.
+Unfortunatly, the shop eventually closed.
 I hope everyone is lucky enough to have a good shop like this to help them get started.

-I had my first judging experience in June 2000, I took the BJCP exam in December 2000, and I was progressing rapidly in my understanding of brewing and beer.
+I had my first judging experience (thanks to JJ Jackson) in June 2000, I took the BJCP exam in December 2000, and I was progressing rapidly in my understanding of brewing and beer.

 Of course, The Original Homebrew Outlet didn't carry every little last item and eventually I found myself looking for some obscure parts on the internet.
 I found a place in Concord, CA, called Beer, Beer & More Beer.
 They seemed to have the parts I wanted at a very good price, but their web site was so bad, I ended up driving down there instead of ordering off the internet.
 That day I met Regan, Chris, and Olin (in that order) and found out how interested they were in building a company that could supply the best of everything (including advice) to the homebrewers like me.
 "Very cool," I thought.
 As I was about to leave, Chris asked how I had found them and I mentioned the web site.
 Well, to make a long story short, I ended up reworking their web site for them and that is how I came to own my first B3 Sculpture, a 1550.